Dylan-J/Tor-Project-Statistics/README.md

 * This contains high level information on each Tor relay, such as nickname, unparsed IP addresses and the last time it was updated in the Onionoo API.

 **TorBridgeSummary.csv**

 * Similiar to relay summary, this shows available information on each Tor bridge.

 ### Get-TorRelay

 This is where the magic happens.
 Disclaimer: not all data returned from the API is parsed into the CSV.
 Specific data that is parsed can be found in the relevant TorRelay* class files.

 **TorRelayData.csv**

 * This file does most of the heavy lifting.
 It contains information on the node ISP, bandwidth data and geography.

 **TorRelayIPs.csv**

 * Contains parsed IPv4 Tor relay address and port information.
-It also contains unparsed IPv6 addresses (parsing to come in the future).

 **Optional: TorRelayExitPolicy.csv**

 * The exit policy data on each node and it's exit policy, including what it does or does not allow.

+### Invoke-TorEnrichment

+This function uses output from TorRelayIPs.csv to call the ipwhois.io API, enriching all IP addresses with updated IP WHOIS information.

+**TorIPInfo.csv**

+* New output file from calling Invoke-TorEnrichment, includes a range of supplementary information including ASN, ISP, registered owner and more.

 ## Uses for Data

 This module was originally created so I can visualise node information in PowerBI, but also to parse and join data in Microsoft Defender for Endpoint for the purpose of identifying if any devices have contacted/communicated with a Tor relay.

 **PowerBI**